gasleakdetector_web_logo

 processFrame method

-The processFrame(…) method designed to perform magnification algorithm.
-The library provides thread-safe processFrame(…) method call.
+The processFrame(…) method is designed to perform the magnification algorithm.
+The library provides a thread-safe processFrame(…) method call.
 This means that the processFrame(…) method can be safely called from any thread.
 Method declaration:

 bool processFrame(cr::video::Frame& frame) override;